Arkanoid: Development and release

 Arkanoid was designed by Akira Fujita and Hiroshi "ONIJUST" Tsujino, both of whom were members of Taito's Yokohama Research Institute.
-The company's sales department requested a new block breaker arcade game due to the genre beginning to see an upturn in popularity, following a steady downfall in the early 1980s.
-This led to a competition being held within the company to design the new game which was jointly won by Fujita and Tsujino, who were then instructed to combine their ideas into a single project.
-The game builds on the overall block breaker concept established in Atari's Breakout, a widely-successful arcade game that spawned a long series of similar clone games by other manufacturers.
+The company's sales department requested a new block breaker arcade game due to the genre seeing an upturn in popularity following a steady downfall in the early 1980s.
+This led to a competition being held within the company to design the new game, which was jointly won by Fujita and Tsujino, who were then instructed to combine their ideas into a single project.
+The game builds on the overall block breaker concept established in Atari's Breakout (1976), a widely successful arcade game that spawned a long series of similar clone games by other manufacturers.

 The development team consisted of Fujita in charge of planning, with Tsujino providing level design and graphics and two others programming the arcade board, a modified version of the Taito Classic hardware.
-The neon, futuristic aesthetic was inspired by the film Tron (1982), which Tsujino was a big fan of.
+The futuristic neon aesthetic was inspired by the film Tron (1982), which Tsujino was a big fan of.
 Blocks originally never had colors and were simply the same color, which was changed to the minor annoyance of Tsujino.
 The various geometric-like enemies and power-up items were hand-drawn from 3-dimensional models before being converted into sprite art.
 Hisayoshi Ogura, the founder of Taito's "house band" Zuntata, created the game's music.

 The game had a short development time with tight work deadlines, a schedule which Tsujino has since claimed to be "murderous".
 Location testing for the game began only a month after the start of development.
 It was incredibly well received by playtesters, and generated a lot more popularity and income than Taito had expected.
 Arkanoid was officially released in Japan in July 1986, and in North America later that year by distributor company Romstar.

 Ports

-Arkanoid was ported to the ZX Spectrum, Amstrad CPC, Commodore 64, BBC Micro, MSX, Atari 8-bit family, Apple II, NES, Amiga, Atari ST, Apple IIGS. and IBM PC.
-A Macintosh version was released in 1987 and a port was released for the Tandy Color Computer 3 in 1989.
+Arkanoid was ported to the ZX Spectrum, Amstrad CPC, Commodore 64, BBC Micro, MSX, Atari 8-bit computers, Apple II, NES, Amiga, Atari ST, Apple IIGS. and IBM PC compatibles.
+A Macintosh version was released in 1987, and a port was released for the Tandy Color Computer 3 in 1989.
 Computer conversions were published by Imagine.
-The NES and MSX ports were packaged with a custom controller.
+The NES and MSX ports were packaged with a custom paddle controller.